+2. Pull out the crown
-- Pull out the crown.
-This will cause the hour and minute digits of the alarm time to flash.
-The timekeeping (hour, minute, second) hands will move to 2 o'clock.

-- 3. Rotate the crown to adjust the minute setting.

-- You can also use HS1 high-speed movement (page E-5) to change this setting.
-Hour setting will change in accordance with minute setting changes.
-To change the hour setting separately, go to step 4 of this procedure. - 4.
+- This will cause the hour and minute digits of the alarm time to flash - Rotate the crown to adjust the minute setting.
+Hour setting will change in accordance with minute setting changes. - 4.
 Press ®. - 5.
 Rotate the crown to adjust the hour setting.

-You can also use HS1 high-speed movement (page E-5) to change this setting.

-If you are using 12-hour timekeeping, the P (p.m.) and A (a.m.) indicators will also appear on the
+If you are using 12-hour timekeeping, the P (p.m.) and A (a.m.) indicators will also appear on the display.

-6. After the settings are the way you want, push the crown back in.

-• Setting an alarm time causes that alarm to turn on automatic
+After the settings are the way you want, push the crown back in.
+Setting an alarm time causes that alarm to turn on automatically.

-- To turn an alarm and the Hourly Time Signal on and off
+To turn an alarm and the Hourly Time Signal on and off

-1. In the Alarm Mode, use (a) and (c) to select an alarm or the Hourly Time Signal. - 2.
-When the alarm or the Hourly Time Signal you want is selected, press (1) to turn it on and off.
+- 1. In the Alarm Mode, use (A) and (C) to select an alarm or the Hourly Time Signal. - 2.
+When the alarm or the Hourly Time Signal you want is selected, press 1 to turn it on and off.